 An advertisement goes in to the Campbeltown Courier approximately 6 weeks before the tranche meeting is held and application forms are available by clicking the application button below.
 It is hoped that as more turbines are introduced in Kintyre more money will be available for grants.

-The next tranche meeting will be held in May 2020 - keep an eye out for the application closing date which will be in April 2020.
+The next tranche meeting will be held in May 2020 - the application closing date is 23 April 2020.